 “No, not really” I answered honestly, “I’ll follow the wind wherever it takes me.”

 I thought about what Tammy had told me earlier.

-“I never really got to thank you… you know… for saving my life back on Sola.
-I would rather die than be one of Vaughan’s slaves, but you saved me from that life… so thanks…”
+“I never really got to thank you– you know… for saving my life back on Sola.
+I would rather have died than live as one of Vaughan’s slaves.
+You saved me from that life… so thanks…”

 Once again she didn’t reply and I thought I might have said something wrong.
 I just didn’t want her to feel guilty about what happened.